nuxeo/nuxeo-drive/docs/configuration.md

 ## Command Line Arguments

-When used as a command line argument you need to prefix with the long argument modifier `--`, e.g.: `--log-level-file=TRACE`.
+When used as a command line argument you need to prefix with the long argument modifier `--`, e.g.: `--log-level-file=DEBUG`.

 ## Configuration File